VictorFlikweert/iac_demo/README.md

   docker compose exec salt-master salt-key --list-all
   ```

-- Apply the sample state to ensure `curl` is installed everywhere:
+- Apply the sample state to ensure `curl` is installed everywhere (including on `salt-master` itself):

   ```bash
   scripts/saltstack.sh state
   ```

-  The `demo` state simply invokes `pkg.installed` for `curl`, so every minion converges to the same baseline package set.
+  The `demo` state simply invokes `pkg.installed` for `curl`, so every minion (the master’s own minion plus the two workers) converges to the same baseline package set.
+Target just the master with `scripts/saltstack.sh state salt-master`.

 ## Puppet